Protocentral/protocentral_sensything/docs/2-etape.md

 ### Experiment 2 - Water level check

 #### * Objective
-To determine the level of any liquid
+To determine the level of any liquid.

 #### * Application
 It can determine the continuous liquid level monitoring of water, non-corrosive water or dry fluids.